 One of the companies that provide a Euro conversion service has already announced its pricing system.
 The price will be calculated for each company individually according to the following formula: the number of cores x 230 Lt.
 So, if a firm has bought a two-core software package and uses it on three companies, their individual price to convert to Euro will be as follows: 2 x 230 + 2 x 230 + 2 x 230 = 1380 Lt.

 For larger firms, that provide accounting to 10 or more companies, a different formula will be applied: the number of cores x 230 Lt + number of additional companies x 230 (additional companies are all the managed companies minus 1).
 This means, that if you are using 5 cores to manage 200 tiny companies, the software update will cost you nearly 47 thousand Litas.

 After the Changeover – Another Half-Year with Litas

 Since we’re talking about the business of accounting here, company managers aren’t even expecting any compensation.
-They will either have to draw huge amounts of money out of their own pockets, or raise the prices of their services.
+They will either have to draw huge amounts of money out of their own pockets or raise the prices of their services.
 As of yet, nobody is even thinking about how this will affect clients, but it is already clear that they will have to share the burdens of their service providers.
-As if that wasn’t enough, even after the changeover, accounting will still remain tied to Litas.
+As if that wasn’t enough, even after the changeover, the accounting will still remain tied to Litas.
 2014 reports for balance, profit and expenses will have to be done in Litas, while the ongoing months’ records will be kept in Euro.
 Accountants will be fighting this two-front war until 1 June, at which point the term for submitting accountability documents ends.